 For the next three years, Greg was homeless and “drank every day, sometimes a gallon a day.”
 His health was declining and he knew he needed help.
 He would find churches and shelters that offered food and maybe a shower, but no place that helped with addiction.
 “I prayed a lot.
 I prayed I would get better,” Greg said.
 “But I just didn’t know where to get help.”

-A friend of Greg’s told him about the Central Coast Rescue Mission and how they could help with his addiction.
+A friend of Greg’s told him about the Rescue Mission Alliance Central Coast and how they could help with his addiction.
 “My friend told me this is the place I needed to come to,” Greg said.
 “I had too much pain to deal with and then too much alcohol to deal with too.”
 When he arrived at the Mission, they gave him new clothes and assured him he would be safe, and they could assist him with his recovery.

 Detoxing made the first few days in the program challenging.
 “Detoxing is hard,” he said.
 “It is an everyday thing.
 But I remembered what alcohol had done for me, which made me homeless and broke.”
 Remembering the cold, lonely nights and how miserable he was, motivates Greg to stay strong and seek healing.
 “I am done with drinking.
 I need to stay away from it and stay with the Lord.
 This place is like home.
 My desire is to get my life back.”